 Information about registering a death is given below.
 If there's anything you're unsure of, please call the Register Office on 01642 729004 and our experienced staff will advise you.

 When to register a death

 Legally, the death must be registered within five days of it occurring.
-You can register the death as soon as you've obtained either a Medical Certificate of Death from the hospital/doctor, or a Form 100 from the Coroner's Office.
+You can register the death as soon as you've obtained either a Medical Certificate of Cause of Death from the hospital or doctor, or a Form 100 from the coroner's office.

 The five day period may be extended in certain circumstances, for example when the coroner has been consulted and/or an inquest is to be held.
 In this case, registration of the death will only occur once an inquest has been concluded and the coroner has given their permission.
-If you're unsure about the time limitations, or think you may not be able to register within five days, please call the Register Office on 01642 729004 for more information.
+If you're unsure about the time limits, or think you may not be able to register the death within five days, please call the Register Office on 01642 729004.

 Where to register a death